jfrogtraining/azure-aks-workshop/content/4_workshop_setup/41_azure_setup/412_azure_event_account.md

    ![Azure Environment Registration](/images/azure-environment-registration.png)
 3. Then click **Launch Lab** on the next screen.
    ![Azure Environment Launch](/images/azure-environment-launch.png)
-4. Wait a few moments for your Azure environment to be created.
+4. Wait a few minutes for your Azure environment to be created.
 When ready, you will be presented with your Azure environment credentials.
    ![Azure Environment Ready](/images/azure-environment-ready.png)
 5. Copy these credentials.
 6. Use these Azure Credentials to login to the Azure Portal [here](https://portal.azure.com/).
 Once logged in, you will be directed to the Azure Portal landing page.